 One of the top attractions that brings visitors to Alaska in the winter is the aurora borealis.
 This incredible solar display is most visible during the coldest and darkest times of the year, from September through April.
 The aurora borealis, also called the northern lights, can be seen throughout the state.
 The handy Aurora Forecast provides data on expected aurora activity for the next month.
 You can venture out on your own to experience this incredible event or you can join one of the many Alaska Northern Lights Tours that are available throughout the state.

-There are plenty of other outdoor activities in the Seward area to enjoy this winter.
-Adventure 60 North offers year-round kayaking tours in Resurrection Bay as well as snowshoeing at Tonsina and Exit Glacier.
-The Alaska SeaLife Center is open from 12:00pm-5:00pm, where you can get up-close views of the wildlife found in the Kenai Fjords including sea lions, sea otters, harbor seals, birds, and more.
+There are plenty of other outdoor activities in the Seward area to enjoy this winter, including cross country skiing, snowshoeing, winter hiking, fat tire biking, heliskiing, and so much more.
+The Alaska SeaLife Center is open from 12:00pm-5:00pm, where you can get up-close views of the wildlife found in the Kenai Fjords including sea lions, sea otters, harbor seals, and birds.
 A little ways down the road is the Alaska Wildlife Conservation Center, located near Portage.
 This wildlife rehabilitation center is open year-round and houses rehabilitated Alaskan animals including bears, moose, caribou, wolves, and foxes.

 Need a place to stay?
 The Harbor 360 Hotel is open all winter long!
-Whether you’re coming down for the Polar Bear Jump, a winter kayaking trip, or a relaxing weekend in Seward, Harbor 360 Hotel is the perfect place to stay for your winter getaway.
+Whether you’re coming down for outdoor adventures or a relaxing weekend away in Seward, Harbor 360 Hotel is the perfect place to stay for your winter getaway.

 It may be cold this time of year, but it is definitely worth getting outside and enjoying the beauty that winter brings.
 Our cruises will start up again before you know it, with our Spring Gray Whale Watching Cruise starting on March 7th!